makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 She was going to have her husband drop her off at her girlfriend's house tonight.

 She kept repeating that over and over inside her head, trying to make the shapes fit. *Work.
 Husband.
 Girlfriend.
-Husband...driving her to girlfriend.
+Husband...driving me to girlfriend.
 And it was a good thing?
 Very good.*

 She'd never had a giddy Wednesday before.